SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 31 January, 2026 at 23:38:54
+# Last Refreshed - 01 February, 2026 at 23:40:11
 The Latest Activity was a VirtualRide -

-<b>⛅ Zwift - Greatest London Flat in London</b>
+<b>🌥️ Zwift - Glyph Heights in Watopia</b>

-which happened on 31 January, 2026 at 14:12:55
+which happened on 01 February, 2026 at 15:15:11

-Which is 0 years, 0 months, 0 days, 9 hours and 25 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 8 hours and 25 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/17239248042
+You can see it here https://www.strava.com/activities/17252288505

 ## Number of Rides
 How many rides have I done each year?